-Resources will be allocated to pupils who are showing difficulty in the above areas and those children with a non-statutory My support plans.
+Resources will be allocated to pupils who are showing difficulty in the above areas and those children with a non-statutory Education Health Care Plans.
+(ECHP)

 6.0 Identification and Assessment – a graduated response

-6.1 If progress is still not achieved despite support from a my support plan, the child may be assessed bearing in mind the County guidance with a view to initiating a statutory assessment of special educational needs under the 1996 Education Act.
+6.1 If progress is still not achieved despite support from a non-statutory ECHP, the child may be assessed bearing in mind the County guidance with a view to initiating a statutory assessment of special educational needs under the 1996 Education Act.
 The appropriate forms will be used for recording and referral as necessary.

 Parents will always be informed when an external agency becomes involved with their child.

-8.1 Regular liaison is maintained with the following external agencies or pupils with non-statutory ECHP and pupils with Statements of Special Educational Needs.
+7.1 Regular liaison is maintained with the following external agencies or pupils with non- statutory ECHP,and pupils with Statements of Special Educational Needs.

-10.1 In-service training needs related to special educational needs will be identified by the Head of School and SENDCo in consultation with the staff and will be incorporated into the staff development plan supported by SEN Standards Fund.
+10.1 In-service training needs related to special educational needs will be identified by the Headteacher and SENCo in consultation with the staff and will be incorporated into the staff development plan supported by SEN Standards Fund.

-11.3 As mentioned in ‘8’ above, parents will be fully consulted before the involvement of outside support agencies with their children, and will be invited to attend any formal review meetings at all stages.
+10.3 As mentioned in ‘7’ above, parents will be fully consulted before the involvement of outside support agencies with their children, and will be invited to attend any formal review meetings at all stages

 The school will work to ensure that pupils are fully aware of their individual needs where possible and the targets in their ECH plan.
 Steps will be taken to involve pupils in decisions which are taken regarding their education.

-13.1 This school policy will be kept under review.
-The governors will gauge the success of the policy by the achievements of the previously agreed targets outlined in the pupil progress reviews and or Annual Reviews.
+12.1 This school policy will be kept under review.
+The governors will gauge the success of the policy by the achievements of the previously agreed targets outlined in the pupils progress reviews and or Annual Reviews.
 In addition, evidence will be gathered regarding: